Why physician burnout is a problem and what you can do to prevent it.

 You wonder – what can I do to help prevent physician burnout?

 Physician burnout is a growing problem that has the potential to affect every patient in the United States.
 More and more physicians are reporting symptoms of burnout such as depersonalization, depression and exhaustion.
 As a hospital administrator, you know that it has an impact on your staff and your patients.

 You can mitigate the effects of the physician burnout epidemic.
 Now’s the time to get a handle on what’s making physicians feel burned out in your organization and instill practices that reduce your facility’s risk.

-In this report, we’ll examine the breadth of the problem of physician burnout and provide tangible solutions to incorporate into your organization.
+In this report, we’ll examine the breadth of the problem and provide tangible solutions on how to prevent physician burnout in your organization.

 How big is the problem?

 Physicians suffer more burnout than any other U.S. worker, according to a 2012 report in the Archives of Internal Medicine that surveyed more than 7,000 U.S. physicians.

 In a 2014 study by the Physicians Foundation, more than 80 percent of surveyed physicians reported being at capacity or overextended.
 Additionally, 44 percent planned to take steps that would reduce patient access to their services.

 Symptoms of physician burnout (via an article published by Wayne M. Sotile, Ph.D., and Mary O. Sotile, M.A.) can include:

 - Depersonalization and lack of compassion for patients.